fieldtrip/website/tutorial/mouse_eeg.md

 ### Define trials

-Using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** we define, read and preprocess the data segmentsof interest.
+Using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** we define, read and preprocess the data segments of interest.
 Trials are specified by their begin and end sample in the data file and each trial has an offset that defines where the relative t=0 point (usually the point of the optogenetic stimulus-trigger) is for that trial.

 We start with a visual inspection of the data.